-The Winnipeg EMDR Centre offers EMDR Training in three parts with 69.5 hours of training (60 hours is typical for most other training programs).
+The Winnipeg EMDR Centre offers EMDR Training in three parts with 71.5 hours of training (50-60 hours is typical for most other training programs).
 EMDR Training can be overwhelming in two parts, which is why we have separated it into three parts.
-This allows for more learning to take place over an extended period of time.
+This allows for more learning and support to take place over an extended period of time.
 In addition, training is based on the most recent edition of Francine Shapiro’s book, Eye Movement Desensitization and Reprocessing (EMDR) Therapy, Third Edition: Basic Principles, Protocols, and Procedures.

-is included to allow for sufficient practice and support after parts 1 and 2, and prior to learning advanced applications of EMDR for special populations (e.g., phobias, complicated grief, illness and pain conditions, and addictions).
+Part 3 is included to allow for sufficient practice and support after parts 1 and 2, and learning advanced applications of EMDR for special populations (e.g., phobias, complicated grief, illness and pain conditions, and addictions).

 • Includes 9 hours of practicum & 1 hour of group practicum